 Dharamsala – McLeod Ganj

-Himachal holiday destinations of the Kangra Valley, Dharamshala and McLeodganj together make for a super backpacking trip that will leave solely unforgettable memories.
+The outstanding Himachal holiday destinations of the Kangra Valley, Dharamshala and McLeodganj together make for a super backpacking trip that will leave solely unforgettable memories.

 The peaceful and wildly rapturous valleys and mountain trails will take you through the heart of Himalayas at its richest best.
 Get lost in the long leisurely solitary walks, enjoy magnificent views of the towering snow-capped proud ranges.